claus-codes/tutorials/README.md

 #### Task 4: Select multiple random values from an Array
-In this 4th task has you combine even more functionality.
+In this task you will combine functions written previously to select random elements from an `Array` without mutating it.

 ##### Step 1
 > Create a new function called `selectRandomValuesFromArray()` that accepts two parameters: `array` and `count`